File-Based Repository for Long-Term Archive

 Netwrix Auditor client will start writing data to the new location right after you complete data moving procedure.

-To examine the repository capacity and daily growth, use the Long-Term Archive widget of the Health Status dashboard.
+To examine the repository capacity and daily growth, use the Long-Term Archive Capacity of the Health Status dashboard.

-To estimate the amount of activity records collected and stored to the repository day by day, use the Activity records by date widget.
-If you click View details, you can see how many activity records were produced by each data source, collected and saved to the Long-Term Archive and to the database.
+To estimate the amount of activity records collected and stored to the repository day by day, use the Activity Records Statistics widget.
+Click View details to see how many activity records were produced by each data source, collected and saved to the Long-Term Archive and to the database.

-Netwrix Auditor will inform you if you are running out of space on a system disk where the repository is stored by default — you will see this from the Health Status dashboard, from the health summary email, and also from the events in the Netwrix Auditor health log.
+Netwrix Auditor will inform you if you are running out of space on a system disk where the repository is stored by default — you will see this information in the Health Status dashboard, in the health summary email, and also in the events in the Netwrix Auditor health log.

 NOTE: When free disk space is less than 3 GB, the Netwrix services responsible for audit data collection will be stopped.